-Smugglers' Notch Resort in Vermont has been winning accolades for the best family ski resort for at least a dozen years.
+Smugglers' Notch Resort in Vermont has been winning accolades for the best family ski resort for at least a dozen years and this year they took the big prize - Ski Magazine's #1 Resort in the East .
 Even before the formal awards, Smuggs had already won the hearts of more than a generation of families going back to the 1950's.

 Being so widely acknowledged for its children's programs and family oriented activities and events, sometimes the excellent and challenging skiing at Smuggs gets overshadowed.
 For instance, did you know the 1800' Black Hole trail is the only Triple Black Diamond run in the East?